 - If the Medical Interpreter is ever in doubt, we suggest using a case number as a first line of action.
 They should call their Project Manager to confirm a patient’s case number if it’s not listed on your timesheet.

 - If the Project Manager lets the interpreter know that the patient doesn’t have a case number (usually linked to the medical facility database), the interpreter can reference the assignment number on your timesheet.

 - Telephone calls to the Project Manager should always be made in private.
 If that’s not possible, using patient initials during the call is the next best course of action.

 - Throwing away any paper that includes PHI (for example: work orders/contracts, as they contain the patient’s name).

 - These documents should go into a secure, HIPAA compliant shredder.
 These shredders are readily accessible in medical facilities.
 Any clinician will be able to direct the medical interpreter to the nearest shredder.

 - Furthermore, interpreters should destroy these documents in front of both the provider and patient at the end of each of their interpreting session.

-If an interpreter has questions about whether the information is protected by HIPAA, or if he needs to report a significant detail and is not sure that it is confidential; we recommend erring on the side of caution.
+If an interpreter has questions about whether the information is protected by HIPAA; or if they need to report a significant detail and aren’t sure whether or not it’s classified as PHI, we recommend erring on the side of caution.

-If an interpreter is concerned that he has accidentally violated HIPAA; You should contact your Interpretation Project Manager to assess the situation and determine if further action is necessary.
+If an interpreter is concerned that they have accidentally violated HIPAA, they must immediately contact their Interpreting Project Manager.
+The Project Manager will assess the situation and determine if further action is necessary.